This is our review of the free British Airways American Express (BA Amex) credit card.

-How else can you earn Avios points from a credit card?
+How else can you earn Avios points from an Amex card?

 Don’t forget these less-obvious options:

-The American Express Preferred Rewards Gold credit card offers 30,000 Membership Rewards points for signing up and is free for the first year.
+The American Express Preferred Rewards Gold credit card offers 20,000 Membership Rewards points for signing up and is free for the first year.
+These convert to 20,000 Avios points.

+The American Express Platinum charge card usually offers 30,000 Membership Rewards points for signing up.
 These convert to 30,000 Avios points.
-30,000 points is a special offer which runs to 9th November 2021.

-The American Express Platinum charge card offers 60,000 Membership Rewards points for signing up.
-These convert to 60,000 Avios points.
-60,000 points is a special offer which runs to 2nd November 2021.
 It has a £575 fee, refunded pro-rata if you cancel.

-10,000 Avios (or 12,000 if I refer you) for getting the BA Amex is an EXCELLENT bonus for a free credit card.
-This offer is only available to 2nd November 2021.
+5,000 Avios (or 6,000 if I refer you) for getting the BA Amex is an excellent bonus for a free credit card.

-In terms of on-going earning rates, 1 point per £1 is not outstanding, and not receiving double points on BA spending (as offered by the Premium Plus card) is unattractive for anyone with British Airways expenditure.
+In terms of on-going earning rates, 1 point per £1 is decent.
+However, not receiving double points on BA spending (as offered by the Premium Plus card) is unattractive for anyone with substantial British Airways or BA Holidays expenditure.

-Before you apply, remember that any 2-4-1 companion voucher that you earn will only be valid on Economy Avios flights on British Airways.
+Before you apply, remember that any 2-4-1 companion voucher that you earn will only be valid on Economy redemption flights on British Airways.
 If you do not want to redeem your Avios for Economy tickets, you should consider the Premium Plus card instead or one of the two Barclaycard Avios Mastercards here and here.

 The application form for the free British Airways American Express card can be found here.